Table of Contents

 The patient’s medical history often reveals evidence of a previous infection.
-Clinical signs can be combined with laboratory values, such as a possibly elevated ESR, raised CRP, troponin, and CK-MB, as well as with bacteriological and viral diagnostics.
-ECG may show non-specific changes.
-A diagnosis is confirmed with the detection of the pathogen in a myocardial biopsy.
+Clinical signs can be combined with laboratory values such as an elevated erythrocyte sedimentation rate (ESR) and increased C-reactive protein (CRP), troponin, and CK-MB levels, as well as with bacteriological and viral diagnostics.
+ECG may show nonspecific changes.
+Diagnosis is confirmed after detection of the pathogen in a myocardial biopsy.

 Similar diseases to myocarditis

-A distinction must be made between a post-myocardial cardiomyopathy, a viral myocarditis as well as a virus-positive myocarditis and inflammatory dilated cardiomyopathy (DCM).
+A distinction must be made between postmyocardial cardiomyopathy, viral myocarditis as well as virus-positive myocarditis, and inflammatory dilated cardiomyopathy (DCM).

 Therapeutic approaches for myocarditis